NomanRafique01/Trimslate/README.md

 ## ⚡ The Problem

-When you upload a PDF or Word doc to an AI chat, the platform tokenizes everything — bloated formatting, embedded metadata, repeated headers and footers, structural noise — all of it eats into your context budget before a single word of your prompt is even read.
+When you upload a PDF or Word doc to the Claude, this extension tokenizes everything — bloated formatting, embedded metadata, repeated headers and footers, structural noise — all of it eats into your context budget before a single word of your prompt is even read.

 **trimslate sits between your file and Claude.** The moment you drop or pick a file, trimslate intercepts it, converts it to lean plain text locally in your browser, strips out repetitive junk, and hands Claude exactly what it needs — nothing more.